DaBigDog/employee-benefits-web-app/README.md

 6. Update the "DefaultConnection" connection string with your local sql instance.
 The appsettings.json is located in the EmployeeBenefitsSolution/EmployeeBenefits.Web/ directory.

 Good luck!

+## To Do

+1. Error logging.
+2. Authentication and Authorization.
+3. Cors implementation.
+4. Security - Anti XSS